-Neither Adam nor Chuquet claim they invented these names.
+Neither Adam nor Chuquet claim to have invented these names.
 After the first section, Chuquet never mentions them again.
 That he defines these terms without making any use of them suggests that the passage is an obligatory presentation of a notation numerically literate persons were expected to know, rather than an innovation by Chuquet.

 A few decades later we find the second series of still extant words for big numbers recorded in an arithmetic text of 1549 by Jacques Peletier, who is often credited with inventing the term “milliard” (originally “milliart”).
 This distinction he disclaims:

 Les Francois ont deux motz numeraux significatifz, l'un au septiesme lieu, qui est Milliõ, et l'autre au treziemse, qui est Milliart, c'est a dire Million de Millions.
 Et pource ont ilz autre maniere de Nombrer que n'ont les Latins, qui n'ont point de mot simple parsus Milini que les Grecz, qui n'en ont point parsus Miriade, qui vaut dix Mil.
 Je toucherai seulement icy la mode Francoise, laissant la mode Latin et Grec que a cause de brieueie